 Figure 1 Three Phase Induction Motor with all their Essential Parts

-Generally, two types of induction motors are used in our industry such as wound rotor and squirrel cage rotor, but their faults are almost same.
-Here we have classified these faults in three types, but these are further sub divided.
+Generally, industries use two types of induction motors, such as wound rotors and squirrel cage rotors, but their faults are almost the same.
+Here we classify these faults into three types, but these further subdivide as well.